mrkmndz/CloudTunneler/README.md

 Squid is an elastic overlay network built to run on Google Cloud Platform (GCP).

 ## Reproduce results from paper
 Any machine running code from this repository must have wireguard installed.
 Follow the instructions here: [https://www.wireguard.com/install/](https://www.wireguard.com/install/).

-1. Setup your GCP account.
+1. Setup your GCP account and create a project where Squid will run.

+2. You must create a new image on GCP to allow Squid to configure transit machines.
+Do this by launching CentOS version "CentOS Linux release 7.5.1804 (Core)".
+Then clone this repository into the root directory and install wireguard with `./wireguard-setup.bash`.
+Once all the installation is complete, stop the VM and create an image in the GCP web interface.
+Be sure to name this image "prepped".

-2. Start a VM on GCP.
+3. Start a VM on GCP (it is convenient to use "prepped" image).
 This VM will be the "controller" and will issue api requests to GCP to create resources necessary for Squid.

-3. `ssh` into your controller, clone this repository, and run `./google-setup.bash`
+4. `ssh` into your controller, clone this repository, and run `./google-setup.bash`

-4. Create clients.
+5. Create clients.
 These can also be provisioned in GCP or elsewhere, but they must have a public IP address and ability to send and receive UDP on any port.

-5. Define the topology config file.
+6. Define the topology config file.
 Or edit one of the existing ones in `scripts/topo-configs` to have the correct IP addresses.

-6. Create the topology. `cd scripts` and run `python create_topo.py /path/to/topo/config.json`.
+7. Create the topology. `cd scripts` and run `python create_topo.py /path/to/topo/config.json`.
 Once the script completes, it will create a build directory in the `scripts` directory with the name of your config.
 You will need this directory to configure your clients.
 A simple way to distribute it is to commit the directory and later clone it onto the clients.

-7. From each client, run `python client-setup.py build/dir/region-client-id.pickle`.
+8. From each client, run `python client-setup.py build/dir/region-client-id.pickle`.
 This will configure your client with the correct wireguard interfaces.
 That's it!
 You can start routing your traffic over Squid.

-8. Once you're done, be sure to run the tear down script. `python destroy_topo.py /path/to/topo/config.json`.
+9. Once you're done, be sure to run the tear down script. `python destroy_topo.py /path/to/topo/config.json`.

 ## Topology Config
 ```javascript